albertkun/21S-ASIAAM-191A/Week_8/Materials/groupassignment.md

    - Please come up with a unique name for your group

 ## Submission
-Post your group's repository in this assignment thread: https://github.com/albertkun/21S-ASIAAM-191A/discussions/150
+Post your group's repository and website link in this assignment thread: https://github.com/albertkun/21S-ASIAAM-191A/discussions/150